 The Low-Rise Residential designations provided in the Secondary Plan consist of houseform buildings and community related functions in a low-rise form no greater than 5 storeys.
-The different numerical symbols which follow the Low-Rise Residential designations are provided for easy reference to the specific height maximums, housing forms, and design policies applicable to the various Low-Rise Residential areas of the Plan.
+The different numerical symbols which follow the Low-Rise Residential designations are provided for easy reference to the specific height maximums, housing forms, and design guidelines applicable to the various Low-Rise Residential areas of the Plan.

-3.2.3 Low-Rise Mixed-Use
+3.2.3 Low-Rise Mixed Use

-Low-Rise Mixed-Use areas of this Secondary Plan are located on the Woodbridge Avenue and Market Lane Public Square frontages within the Woodbridge Commercial Core.
+Low-Rise Mixed Use areas of this Secondary Plan are located on the Woodbridge Avenue and Market Lane Public Square frontages within the Woodbridge Commercial Core.
 They are primarily residential areas with an integrated mix of community and small scale retail uses intended to serve the local population.
 The commercial component is to be integrated on the ground floor of buildings facing Woodbridge Avenue and Market Lane Public Square.
 Stand alone commercial or residential uses shall not be permitted fronting Woodbridge Avenue and Market Lane Public Square.
-Stand alone residential uses shall not be permitted fronting Woodbridge Avenue and Market Lane Public Square.
 Stand alone residential development, where the lot depth permits, is intended for the areas to the rear of buildings located on Woodbridge Avenue and Market Lane Public Square within this designation.

-Low-Rise Mixed-Use areas shall be carefully designed in accordance with the specific design policies provided for the Woodbridge Commercial Core and Market Lane Public Square contained in Part B: Section 4.0 of this Plan.
+Low-Rise Mixed Use areas shall be carefully designed in accordance with the specific design policies provided for the Woodbridge Commercial Core and Market Lane Public Square contained in Part B: Section 4.0 of this Plan.

-3.2.4 Mid-Rise Residential-Use
+3.2.4 Mid-Rise Residential Use